zarf-dev/zarf/docs/4-user-guide/1-the-zarf-cli/100-cli-commands/zarf_package_create.md

       --confirm                   Confirm package creation without prompting -h, --help                      help for create
-      --insecure                  Allow insecure registry connections when pulling OCI images --max-package-size int      Specify the maximum size of the package in MB, larger packages will be split into multiple files
+      --insecure                  Allow insecure registry connections when pulling OCI images --max-package-size int      Specify the maximum size of the package in megabytes, packages larger than this will be split into multiple packages.
+Use 0 to disable splitting. (default 1024)
   -o, --output-directory string   Specify the output directory for the created Zarf package
       --set stringToString        Specify package variables to set on the command line (KEY=value) (default []) --skip-sbom                 Skip generating SBOM for this package